Best Cell Phone Stand of 2020

 The Lamicall A Stand is very similar to the top-scoring Omoton Aluminum Desktop.
 In fact, there are very few things to differentiate between these two; this is a good thing.
 The Lamicall is a little smaller than the Omoton, with both pros and cons associated with this size difference.

 The Lamicall takes up less desk or drawer space than the Omoton, but isn't quite as stable and doesn't hold as big a tablet.
-Otherwise, it is the same general format as the Editors' Choice winner.
+Otherwise, it is the same general format as the Omoton.
 You can adjust the viewing angle on this Lamicall, but you cannot adjust for height nor can you fold it flat for stowage.
+These adjustment limitations are the same as the top-scoring Omoton.

 Why You Should Trust Us

 We bring years of productivity, attention to detail, and cell phone use to this review.
-Our primary tester on this project, Jed Porter is well known for his work at sibling OutdoorGearLab.
+Our primary tester on this project, Jed Porter is well known for his work at sibling OutdoorGearLab and as a full-time, year-round mountain guide and professional climber/skier.
 To optimize his time in the mountains, he has become one of our review and productivity gurus.
 Our review team brings fundamental office productivity, careful analysis, and a burning desire to do anything but sit at our desks.
-For that reason, we are students of efficiency and clean phone viewing spaces and systems.
+For that reason, we are students of efficiency and clean phone viewing/use spaces and systems.

 Through the entire testing period, we compared and assessed for versatility, stability, portability, ease of use, and aesthetics.
 Each metric was assessed individually and all products were compared directly, and each metric was also noted during actual, "real world" use.
 Calibrating subjective and objective assessments to one another yields our proven and authoritative conclusions.